margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Imagine a world where all 7.2 billion people sing freely.
 Imagine a world where all 7.2 billion people's hearts light up inside.
 Imagine a world where all 7.2 billion people love one another.
-Imagine a world where all 7.2 people quickly forgive.
+Imagine a world where all 7.2 billion people quickly forgive.
+Imagine a world where all 7.2 billion people look at the reflection of themselves in mirrors while loving the others around them more than themselves.
 Iamgine a world where all 7.2 billion people sitting on street corners are loving each other.
 Imagine a world where all the colors exude the light and shine their true colors.
 The World would resound with light and sound.